TickTalk 5 ($200) is the better value for most families; choose Xplora X5 Play ($120) if your child is active and you want IP68 + fitness challenges.

 Tracking accuracy and frequency

 Xplora lets parents choose between 5-minute, 15-minute, or 30-minute check-in intervals.
 The 5-minute option drains battery faster but gives tighter monitoring for younger kids.
-GPS accuracy in urban areas matched TickTalk’s, with reliable positioning within a city block.
+In urban areas, buildings and signal reflections can make either watch less precise than it looks on the map.

-Both watches struggle with indoor accuracy, which is standard for consumer GPS.
-If you need highly precise indoor tracking, consider supplementing with a dedicated tracker like an AirTag.
+Both watches struggle with indoor accuracy, which is standard for consumer GPS hardware that depends on a clear view of the sky.
+Inside a multi-story school or a large store, the pin can drift well off the real position until the watch reacquires signal, so if you need highly precise indoor tracking, consider supplementing with a dedicated tracker like an AirTag.

 Geofencing